 George attended local schools and for many years operated several small businesses in the area.
 He was first elected in 1985 as a School Trustee, a position he held for four terms.
 George was first elected Councillor in 2000 and was re-elected in 2003, 2006, 2010, 2014, and 2018.

-George serves our community at the Region of Peel and the City of Mississauga.
-He Chairs the Heritage Advisory Committee and Planning and Development Committee; he is a Director of the Streetsville BIA; a member of the Housing Options for Older Adults in Peel Committee and the Citizen Appointments Nominating Committee.
-Over the years, George has served on the Environmental Action Committee, Governance Committee, Audit Committee, Mississauga Library Board, Code of Conduct Committee, the Credit Valley Conservation Authority, the Government Relations Committee, Peel Living (Peel Housing), and the Waste Management Committee.
+He also serves on the Board of Directors of the Streetsville BIA and the Streetsville Cadet Centre.
+Over the years, George has served on the Audit Committee, Mississauga Library Board, Code of Conduct Committee, the Credit Valley Conservation Authority, the Government Relations Committee, Peel Living (Peel Housing), Housing Options for Older Adults in Peel Committee, Citizen Appointments Nominating Committee, and the Waste Management Committee.

 George is a member and supporter of many volunteer groups such as the Friends of the Museums Mississauga, the Riverwood Conservancy, the Streetsville Historical Society, the Peel Children’s Aid Society, the Royal Canadian Legion (Branch 139), Streetsville Cadet Community Centre, and the Mississauga Milk Fund.

-As a Councillor and volunteer, George enthusiastically supports many local events such as Christmas in the Village, The Bread and Honey Festival, Canada Day, and Earth Week activities.
+As a Councillor and volunteer, George enthusiastically supports many local events such as the Streetsville Santa Claus Parade, Christmas in the Village, The Bread and Honey Festival, Canada Day, and Earth Week activities.